-In addition to assets and liabilities that are recorded at fair value on a recurring basis, the Company records assets and liabilities at fair value on a nonrecurring basis as required by U.S. GAAP.
-Generally, assets are recorded at fair value on a nonrecurring basis as a result of observable changes in equity securities using the measurement alternative.
+In addition to assets and liabilities that are recorded at fair value on a recurring basis as required by U.S. GAAP.
+Generally, assets are recorded at fair value on a nonrecurring basis as a result of impairment charges or as a result of observable changes in equity securities using the measurement alternative.